Hyperxq/Project-Builder-schematics-docs/src/content/docs/installation.md

 ---
 title: ✨ Installation
-description: An introduction to schematics world.
+description: An introduction to the world of schematics.
 ---
+## Introduction

-When you would like to start creating schematics you have two questions:
+When you want to start creating schematics, you likely have two questions:

 ## How can I create schematics?

-To create schematics you need to create a npm project library:
+To create schematics, you need to create an npm project library.

 Execute: